EBI-predocs/research-software/README.md

 User guide
 ----------

-Setup instructions are available in the [config repository](https://github.com/EBI-predocs/config#setting-up-your-environment).
+To use the software in this repository, change your shell to `/nfs/research2/software/prefix/bash` or add `/nfs/research2/software/prefix/usr/bin` to your `$PATH`.
+Detailed setup instructions are available in the [config repository](https://github.com/EBI-predocs/config#setting-up-your-environment).
 In general, software should work out of the box.

 For a list of what is installed see the [world file](var/lib/portage/world).

-If you have problems (or you would like something installed) open it as an issue and I'll see what I can do.
+If you have problems (or you would like something installed) open it as an issue and we'll see what we can do.

 Admin guide
 -----------